 - Servings: 4

 - 1 x 15 oz can garbanzo beans, rinsed and drained

 - 1/2 cup unsweetened cocoa powder

 - 1/2 tsp salt

-- Add ½ cup water to blender and mix.
+- Add 4 oz (120 mL) water to a blender and mix.
 Additional water may be needed to reach brownie batter consistency.

 - Pour mixture onto dehydrator trays.

-- Dehydrate at 124 degrees Fahrenheit until completely dry.
-Mixture will become brittle.
+- Dehydrate at 125℉ (52℃) until completely dry.
+The mixture will become brittle.

-- Divide mixture into 4 x 1.6 oz servings and put in a bag or storage container to be used in the backcountry.
+- Divide mixture into 4 x 1.6 oz (45 g) servings and put in a bag or airtight storage container to be used in the backcountry.

-- Recommend double bagging coconut oil in the event there is a leak.
+- We recommend double bagging the coconut oil in the event there is a leak.

-- Add 2 oz cold water and stir to mix well.
-Additional water may be needed to reach desired consistency.
+- Add 2 oz (60 mL) cold water and stir to mix well.

 - Let stand until fully rehydrated.
 This will take approximately 15-20 minutes.